 Each day we’d wake up in a different port to explore a new island.
 We had an epic week at sea on the Wind Surf cruise ship, here is what our week of Caribbean island hopping looked like.

 Caribbean Island Hopping With Windstar Cruises

 St. Maarten is also a great place to catch a ferry to other nearby Caribbean islands.
-We jumped on an Anguilla ferry and spent 5 nights to continue our Caribbean island hopping adventure.
+We jumped on an Anguilla ferry and spent 5 nights continuing our Caribbean island-hopping adventure.
 If you happen to really enjoy St. Barts you can catch a ferry from St. Maarten to St. Barts, make sure to check out some of the best beaches in St Barts.